Henri Bergson: Education and career

 Bergson attended the Lycée Fontanes (known as the Lycée Condorcet 1870–1874 and 1883–present) in Paris from 1868 to 1878.
-He had previously received a Jewish religious education.
-Between 14 and 16, however, he lost his faith.
-According to Hude (1990), this moral crisis is tied to his discovery of the theory of evolution, according to which humanity shares common ancestry with modern primates, a process sometimes construed as not needing a creative deity.
+He had previously received a Jewish religious education, but lost his faith between the ages of 14 and 16.
+According to Hude (1990), this moral crisis is tied to his discovery of the theory of evolution, according to which humanity shares a common ancestry with modern primates, a process construed as needing no creative deity.

-While at the lycée, Bergson won a prize for his scientific work and another, in 1877 when he was eighteen, for the solution of a mathematical problem.
-His solution was published the following year in Nouvelles Annales de Mathématiques.
+At the lycée, Bergson won a prize for his scientific work and another, in 1877, when he was 18, for the solution of a mathematical problem.
+His solution was published the next year in Nouvelles Annales de Mathématiques.
 It was his first published work.
-After some hesitation as to whether his career should lie in the sphere of the sciences or that of the humanities, he decided in favour of the latter, to the dismay of his teachers.
-When he was nineteen, he entered the École Normale Supérieure.
-During this period, he read Herbert Spencer.
-He obtained there the degree of licence ès lettres, and this was followed by that of agrégation de philosophie in 1881 from the University of Paris.
+After some hesitation about whether to pursue the sciences or the humanities, he decided on the latter, to his teachers' dismay.
+When he was 19, he entered the École Normale Supérieure (during this period, he read Herbert Spencer).
+He obtained there the degree of licence ès lettres, and then an agrégation de philosophie in 1881 from the University of Paris.

-The same year he received a teaching appointment at the lycée in Angers, the ancient capital of Anjou.
+The same year, he received a teaching appointment at the lycée in Angers, the ancient capital of Anjou.
 Two years later he settled at the Lycée Blaise-Pascal (Clermont-Ferrand) in Clermont-Ferrand, capital of the Puy-de-Dôme département.

-The year after his arrival at Clermont-Ferrand, Bergson displayed his ability in the humanities by the publication of an edition of extracts from Lucretius, with a critical study of De Rerum Natura, issued as Extraits de Lucrèce, and of the materialist cosmology of the poet (1884), repeated editions of which attest to its value in promoting Classics among French youth.
+The year after his arrival at Clermont-Ferrand, Bergson displayed his ability in the humanities by the publication of an edition of extracts from Lucretius, with a critical study of De Rerum Natura, issued as Extraits de Lucrèce, and of Lucretius's materialist cosmology (1884), repeated editions of which attest to its value in promoting Classics among French youth.
 While teaching and lecturing in this part of his country (the Auvergne region), Bergson found time for private study and original work.
-He crafted his dissertation Time and Free Will, which was submitted, along with a short Latin thesis on Aristotle (Quid Aristoteles de loco senserit, "On the Concept of Place in Aristotle") for his doctoral degree, which was awarded by the University of Paris in 1889.
+He crafted his dissertation, Time and Free Will, which was submitted, along with a short Latin thesis on Aristotle (Quid Aristoteles de loco senserit, "On the Concept of Place in Aristotle") for his doctoral degree, which was awarded by the University of Paris in 1889.
 The work was published in the same year by Félix Alcan.
-He also gave courses in Clermont-Ferrand on the Pre-Socratics, in particular on Heraclitus.
+He also gave courses in Clermont-Ferrand on the Pre-Socratics, in particular Heraclitus.